googlemaps/react-native-navigation-sdk/README.md

 1. This repository is currently private.
 In order to install the library, you must authenticate with SSH first.
 See [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh) for instructions on how to provide SSH keys.

+2. Login to gcloud CLI

+   - Log into Google Cloud on your command line:

+     `$ gcloud auth login`

+     You will be prompted to sign into your Google account and grant access to the Google Cloud SDK.
+Accept and continue.
+The account you use must have the "Service Account Token Creator" role on this project.

+   - Enable your Google account to be used as Application Default Credentials.
+This should only be done in a testing scenario, not production!

+     `$ gcloud auth application-default login`

+   - Set the project ID in your environment, replacing PROJECT_ID with your project ID:

+     `$ gcloud config set project PROJECT_ID`

+   - Verify that the PROJECT_ID was properly set:

+     `$ gcloud config get-value project`

-1. To install the library run the following command from your project root:
+1) To install the library run the following command from your project root:

 `npm install --save https://github.com/googlemaps/react-native-navigation-sdk#{version_tag}`